 In making sperm by meiosis, the X and Y chromosomes must separate in anaphase just as homologous autosomes do.
 This occurs without a problem because, like homologous autosomes, the X and Y chromosome synapse during prophase of meiosis I. There is a small region of homology shared by the X and Y chromosome and synapsis occurs at that region.

 This image, courtesy of C. Tease, shows synapsis of the X and Y chromosomes of a mouse during prophase of meiosis I. Crossing over occurs in two regions of pairing, called the pseudoautosomal regions.
 These are located at opposite ends of the chromosome.

 The pseudoautosomal regions get their name because any genes located within them (so far only 9 have been found) are inherited just like any autosomal genes.
 Males have two copies of these genes: one in the pseudoautosomal region of their Y, the other in the corresponding portion of their X chromosome.
 So males can inherit an allele originally present on the X chromosome of their father and females can inherit an allele originally present on the Y chromosome of their father.

 This diagram shows the structure of the human Y chromosome.

 Genes outside the pseudoautosomal regions

-Although 95% of the Y chromosome lies between the pseudoautosomal regions, fewer than 80 genes have been found here.
+Although 95% of the Y chromosome lies between the pseudoautosomal regions, only 24 different functional genes have been found here.
 Over half of this region is genetically-barren heterochromatin.
-Of the 80-odd genes found in the euchromatin, some encode proteins used by all cells.
+Of the 24 genes found in the euchromatin, some encode proteins used by all cells.
 The others encode proteins that appear to function only in the testes.
 A key player in this latter group is SRY.

 SRY (for sex-determining region Y) is a gene located on the short (p) arm just outside the pseudoautosomal region.
 It is the master switch that triggers the events that converts the embryo into a male.
 Without this gene, you get a female instead.What is the evidence?